 Spurs' Davis Bertans: Recalled from G-League

-Bertans was called up to the NBA from the G-League on Wednesday, Tom Osborn of the San Antonio Express-News reports.
+Bertans was recalled from the G-League on Sunday, Paul Garica of Project Spurs reports.

-After going through a day of practice with the G-League, the organization has opted to bring Bertans back up to the NBA level.
-He's seen just 31 total minutes this season, making him fantasy irrelevant in seemingly every format.
+Bertans made his 2017-18 G-League debut on Saturday and had an impressive performance, posting 27 points (9-16 FG, 6-11 3Pt, 3-4 FT), five rebounds, one assist, two steals and one block across 31 minutes.
+That earns him a promotion back to the big club, though Bertans is still buried on the frontcourt depth chart and likely wont' see enough minutes to be relevant in fantasy.

 More News